-Community development grants for up to $1,000 are open to organizations or small businesses for projects that enhance or improve the heritage area, with a priority on the downtown district.
-Eligible projects include building improvements that are necessary for operation, as well as equipment and signage, branding and website design, and more.
-Preference will be given to applicants with architectural renderings.
+Small business development grants for up to $1,000 are open to organizations or small businesses for projects that contribute to Wheeling’s economic vitality.
+Eligible projects include building improvements that are necessary for operation, equipment and signage, branding and website design, and more.
+Preference will be given to applicants located in the downtown historic district.

 Fairs & Festivals Grant

-Fairs and festival grants up to $500 are available for events that take place within the heritage area and advance Wheeling’s culture and history.
+Fairs and festivals grants up to $1,000 are available for events that take place within the heritage area and advance Wheeling’s culture and history.
 Fairs and festivals can be organized as community-based celebrations or large-scale events tailored for special interests.

 Who can apply?